jarektkaczyk/eloquence/README.md

     }
 ```

-* `::class` is PHP5.5 constant, in PHP5.4 use full namesaced string instead.
+* `::class` is PHP5.5 constant, in PHP5.4 use full namespaced string instead.

 You can also add mapped attributes to the array representation of your model, just like any accessor: